brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 Nevertheless, we did some labour intensive research, and managed to find an answer to our question.
 The answer didn't come from the event sourcing community though, but rather from well-established DDD practices: bounded contexts.

 If we wanted the `Products` module to be an independent, stateful system, we had to clearly respect the boundaries between `Products` and `Orders`.
-Instead of one monolithic application, we would have to treat these two modules as two separate contexts — separate services, which were only allowed to speak with each other in such a way so that it be could guaranteed the `Order` context would never end up in an invalid state.
+Instead of one monolithic application, we would have to treat these two modules as two separate contexts — separate services, which were only allowed to speak with each other in such a way that it be could guaranteed the `Order` context would never end up in an invalid state.

 If the `Order` context is built in such a way that it doesn't rely on the `Product` context directly, it wouldn't matter how that `Product` context was built.